How do I register to vote or update my registration information?

 If I go to the wrong polling place may I vote there anyway?

-On Election Day, you vote in your assigned precinct in order to make sure you receive a ballot that contains all races for which you are eligible to vote.
+On Election Day, you vote in your assigned precinct in order to make sure you receive a ballot that contains all contests for which you are eligible to vote.
 If you do not vote in your correct precinct on Election Day, you must vote a provisional ballot.
-If you think you may not make it to your precinct on Election Day, please consider voting early at an early voting site or absentee by mail.
-More early voting and absentee by mail information can be found at WakeVotesEarly.com.
+If you think you may not make it to your precinct on Election Day, please consider voting early at an Early Voting site or absentee by mail.

 What are the laws concerning the use of electronic devices such as video, cameras, cellphones, texting, phone calls, etc.?